‘The Bachelor’ 2017 Corinne Olympios Engaged While Competing For Nick’s Heart?

 Do you think Corinne from The Bachelor was secretly engaged while filming and competing for Nick Viall’s heart?
 Or maybe Olympios’ former fling was just looking for his own fifteen minutes of fame?
 Let us know what you think in the comment section below.

-[Featured Image by Joe Scarnici/Stringer/Getty Images]
+[Featured Image by Joe Scarnici / Stringer / Getty Images]